-A true hidden treasure, Island Park is surrounded by a 500-acre wildlife sanctuary in the middle of the city.
+A true hidden treasure, Island Park is surrounded by a 500-acre wildlife sanctuary in the middle of the city of Alpena, Michigan.
 Each time you cross over the walking bridge and step foot on the island, you feel as though you are miles away from your concerns; finding refuge deep in nature’s wonderland.

 Island Park, sometimes referred to as Sportsman’s Island, is accessible from Alpena’s roadside Duck Park.
 Located at the corner of Long Rapids Road and US 23, there is a paved parking lot that serves both parks.
-The 2.5 acre Duck Park borders the Thunder Bay River and offers a public launch for kayaks and canoes, which you can also rent at the park from Adventureland Sports.
+The 2.5 acre Duck Park borders the Thunder Bay River and offers a public launch for kayaks and canoes, as well as watercraft rental on-site.
 Paddle the Blue Heron Water Trail through the Alpena Wildlife Sanctuary.
 A handful of picnic tables and barbecues are scattered throughout the rolling picturesque landscape for lunch.
 A stately handcrafted wooden water tower and covered bridge, built by a local carpenter, marks the entry to the bridge connecting to the island.
 Parts of the island are handicap accessible, including the bridge and fully accessible viewing platform for all visitors.

 A plethora of birds and animals can be seen on any given day when you trek the island.
 Be on the lookout for turtles sunning themselves on a river log.
 Listen close for the sounds of swans, geese, ducks, and the gently wings of flight of a Great Blue Heron.
 Squirrels, deer, mink and otter dart from place to place.
 Often, you will find the leftover picnic lunch of a beaver as they enjoy chewing through trees on the island for their dams in the river floodplain.

 Hunting for snails and frogs is a favorite past time as the island is a perfect